 Everything you need to know and want to ask about pre-planning.

-You’ve taken an important step by choosing to pre-plan.
-Congratulations.
-By taking steps to arrange these important plans now, you’ve taken a large burden off of your beloved family.
-You’re relieving your family of many costs that can be associated with planning a burial, allowing them to celebrate and honor your life.
-Finally, you’re ensuring that every last detail is planned according to your own wishes and needs.
+You've taken an important step by choosing to pre-plan.
+Congrats.
+By taking steps to arrange these important plans now, you've taken a large burden off of your beloved family, providing them with greater peace of mind.
+You're relieving your family of the cost that can be associated with planning a funeral, allowing them to celebrate and honor your life.
+And finally, you're ensuring that every last detail is planned according to your own wishes and needs.

 You might have some questions as you begin the path towards pre-planning.
 We're here to help answer them.

 Here are some questions that often come up from others at the same stage:

 Pre-planning versus pre-funding?
 I've heard both terms, what is the difference?